ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * Logical networking and security configurations - Detailed parameters that are used in the configuration of the NSX-V network and security.
 Logical switches, routing, distributed firewall, edge firewall, NAT, VPNs, and load balancing are included.
 * Clusters and hosts - Information on the clusters and their hosts.
 * Workload virtual machines - Placement of VMs, and their relationships to each other.
-* Integration - External tools that integrate with vCenter or NSX-V Manager, such as Veeam®, vRealize Operations™ Manager, vRealize Automation, custom scripts, and other tools.
+* Integration - External tools that integrate with vCenter or NSX-V Manager, such as Veeam®, VMware Aria® Operations™ Manager, VMware Aria® Automation™, custom scripts, and other tools.

 The following factors govern the complexity of migration:

 * Project-based factors - such as how is the project that is being staffed.
 * Architecture factors - such as changes to the existing NSX-V environment since deployment.
 * Micro-segmentation factors - such as the use of distributed firewall rules and the use of tagging in these rules.
 * Integration factors - what systems are integrating with NSX-V Manager and vCenter as both these components are replaced in the migration.
-Integrated systems can include vRealize Automation, vRealize Operations, vRealize Orchestrator, SEIM or security tools, backup and recovery, replication, F5, vSRX, FortiGate, or other third-party network applications.
+Integrated systems can include VMware Aria Automation, VMware Aria Operations, VMware Aria Orchestrator, SEIM or security tools, backup and recovery, replication, F5, vSRX, FortiGate, or other third-party network applications.

 For more information, see [Assess migration complexity](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-complexity).